dnhkng/GlaDOS/README.md

 1. Open the Microsoft Store, search for `python` and install Python 3.12
 2. Download this repository, either:
    1. Download and unzip this repository somewhere in your home folder, or
-   2. If you have Git set up, `git clone` this repository using `git clone github.com/dnhkng/glados.git`
+   2. If you have Git set up, `git clone` this repository using `https://git clone github.com/dnhkng/glados.git`
 3. In the repository folder, run the `install_windows.bat`, and wait until the installation in complete.
 4. Double click `start_windows.bat` to start GLaDOS!